mysticatea/event-target-shim/README.md

 ## Overview

-~~This module uses native implementation of EventTarget if it exists.~~ ~~otherwise, defines shim.~~

-Ummm, occured `Illegal constructor` exception at native.
-This module always defines shim.
+This module provides `EventTarget` constructor that can inherit for your custom object.

-And this provides an utility to define properties for attribute listeners (e.g. `obj.onclick`).
+And this module provides an utility to define properties for attribute listeners (e.g. `obj.onclick`).

+If `window.EventTarget` exists, `EventTarget` is inherit from `window.EventTarget`.

 ```ts
 declare class EventTarget {